Research and Development Tax Relief

 In order to qualify as R&D expenditure an expense must fit exactly into one of a number of categories HMRC has set.
 The most common ones are:

-- Software purchased and used in the development.
-For accounting years commencing on/after 01 April 2023, the definition of software has been expanded to include costs relating to data, cloud computing and hosting costs.
+• Software purchased and used in the development.
+This includes costs relating to data, cloud computing and hosting costs.

-- 65% of sub-contracted research and development costs, subject to some restrictions under the RDEC Scheme.
-The sub-contractor does not need to be based in the UK for expenditure in accounting years commencing before 01 April 2024.
-For accounting periods commencing on/after 01 April 2024, subcontracting expenditure will only be eligible if the work is performed in the UK or where the work is performed overseas, it is due to conditions that cannot be reasonably replicated in the UK.
+• 65% of contracted out research and development costs, provided it is reasonable at the start of the contract to assume you intended for R&D to take place.
+Subcontracting expenditure is only eligible if the work is performed in the UK or, where the work is performed overseas, it is necessary due to conditions that cannot be reasonably replicated in the UK.

 If an expense does not fit into a category it cannot be claimed no matter how vital it may be to the R&D being performed.